radcamp/radcamp.github.io/Yale2019/03_ipyrad_partII_CLI.md

 Step 6 clusters consensus sequences across samples.
-Now that we have good estimates for haplotypes within samples we can try to identify similar sequences at each locus between samples.
+Now that we have good estimates for haplotypes within samples we can try to identify similar sequences at each locus among samples.
 We use the same clustering threshold as step 3 to identify sequences between samples that are probably homologous, based on sequence similarity.